 The virus lives in the reproductive and respiratory systems of a dog.
 It gets transmitted through direct contact between a carrier and a non-carrier.

-It is crucial that a pregnant dog is isolated from other dogs for the last three weeks of pregnancy and the first three weeks after birth.
+A pregnant dog must be isolated from other dogs for the last three weeks of pregnancy and the first three weeks after birth.

 - Difficulty breathing